prappleman/Note-Taker/README.md

 Pull Requests
 * Keep them focused and provide a clear description.
 * Reference relevant issues if applicable.

+## Tests
+Follow these steps to clone the repository, install necessary packages, and run the server locally:

+Clone the Repository
+* Clone the repository to your local machine using the following command: git clone (copied https/ssh)

+Install Dependencies
+* Navigate to the project directory in your terminal and Install the required Node.js packages using npm: npm install express fs
+* This command installs the express and fs packages required for the project.

+Run the Server
+* Start the server by running the following command: node server.js
+* This command will start the server and it should be running at http://localhost:3002/.
+* You should now be able to view the webpage served by the application.

 ## License
 ![None License](https://img.shields.io/badge/License-None-brightgreen)